VoronDesign/VoronUsers/printer_mods/roboticator24/4inch_touchscreen_mount_for_v2.4/README.md

 Print the STL files in the orientation shown in the image below.
 3 walls / 3 top / 3 bottom and 40% infill is sufficient.

+The standard Voron front left and right skirt pieces do not need to be changed.
+However if you have a 300x300 Voron you might want to consider my skirt mod for the front left and right pieces.

 ## Assembly Instructions